heiswayi/heiswayi.nrird.com/projects.md

 ---
 layout: page
 title: Projects
-description: List of some projects
+description: List of some projects.
+Some are still being maintained, some others are just made for fun and learning!
-keywords: part-time projects, hobby stuffs, open source, web apps, github
+keywords: part-time projects, hobby stuffs, open source, web apps, github repo
 ---

 <ul>